 Up to £500 as a fee to reserve your home

 A deposit of at least 5% of the property price

 Other fees (stamp duty, solicitor fees and mortgage broker fees)

 The monthly mortgage repayments

-It’s always a good idea to talk to a specialist mortgage advisor before applying for a Help to Buy mortgage.
-An advisor will look at your situation and explain your options clearly.
+It’s always a good idea to talk to a specialist mortgage broker before applying for a Help to Buy mortgage.
+Our Mortgage Experts will look at your situation and explain your options clearly.
 They’ll also check if Help to Buy is right for you.

 It’s especially important to get advice if you have other factors such as bad credit or a complex income.
-The brokers we work with have seen it all, and aren’t judgemental.
-Make an enquiry and get matched to your ideal Help to Buy mortgage broker.
+Our Mortgage Experts have seen it all, and aren’t judgemental.
+Make an enquiry to find out your options.